dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

 [Download Completed Project](http://code.msdn.microsoft.com/ASPNET-MVC-Application-b01a9fe8)

 > [!NOTE]
-> A [newer version of this tutorial series](/aspnet/core/tutorials/razor-pages/razor-pages-start?view=aspnetcore-2.1) is available that uses [Razor Pages](/aspnet/core/razor-pages).
+> A [new tutorial series](/aspnet/core/tutorials/razor-pages/razor-pages-start) is available that uses [Razor Pages](/aspnet/core/razor-pages).
 Razor Pages is a page-based programming model that makes building web UI easier and more productive.
 We recommend the Razor Pages tutorial over the MVC version.
 The Razor Pages tutorial:
 >
 > * Is easier to follow.
 > * Provides more EF Core best practices.